-The CTLT provides a set of programs and services designed specifically to support new faculty at all ranks (lecturers and tenure line).
+The CTLT provides a set of programs and services designed specifically to support new faculty (1-3 years) including lecturers and tenure line.
 Our scholarship-grounded services and programs supporting exemplary, state-of-the-art teaching, and we provide opportunities for faculty to connect with campus resources and one another throughout the year.
 This page describes resources, opportunities, and events designed for newer faculty.
 If you would like to join the Newer Faculty listserv for periodic updates and notices of opportunities, please contact the CTLT.

 Community Breakfasts for Newer Faculty

 All newer faculty (all tenure-line and all lecturers in years 1-3) are personally invited to join their colleagues for quarterly Community Breakfasts.
 They are a complement to the New Faculty Foundations welcome each fall, and provide additional information and support for a successful career at Cal Poly.
 Three are scheduled during the academic year, each at the end of the quarter.
 They are free, and a delicious hot breakfast is served.
 It is also an excellent time to reconnect with peers from across campus and to meet new colleagues.
 Join us!

 Learn by Doing - Cal Poly's Signature Pedagogy

 Slide Deck from New Faculty Foundations